Unusual Adventures in Turkey That You Must Bookmark: Hidden Gems & Offbeat Experiences

-Turkey isn’t just about kebabs, carpets, or bustling bazaars—it has a hoard of unusual secrets that make it all the more interesting and worth exploring.
-Let’s take Cappadocia for example—its rock formations are so surreal they’re thought to have inspired the original Star Wars landscapes.
+Turkey isn’t just about kebabs, carpets, or bustling bazaars.
+Well, it has a hoard of unusual secrets that make it all the more interesting and worth exploring.
+Let’s take Cappadocia for example, its rock formations are so surreal they’re thought to have inspired the original Star Wars landscapes.

-And if you thought that was wild, the Turkish language holds the record for one of the longest words: muvaffakiyetsizleştiricileştiriveremeyebileceklerimizdenmişsinizcesine—that roughly means “as if you are one of those whom we may not be able to easily convert into a maker of unsuccessful ones.”
+And if you thought that was wild, the Turkish language holds the record for one of the longest words: muvaffakiyetsizleştiricileştiriveremeyebileceklerimizdenmişsinizcesine—that roughly means “as if you are one of those whom we may not be able to convert into a maker of unsuccessful ones easily.”
 Try saying that three times.

 1. Soak in a Mud Bath in Dalyan